alejosilvalau/vscode-like-neovim/README.md

 - `space a a`: Open Copilot Chat
 - `ctrl+space a a`: Toggle Copilot Chat panel when active
+- `space a n`: Open Copilot Chat with new Chat
 - `space a i`: Inline chat
 - `space a e`: Open edit session
 - `space a c`: Generate code